william-c-simpson/pyspark-pi/readme.md

 This is a custom Spark data source for connecting to Aveva's Pi Web API.
 It was created using the Python data source API which was made available as of Spark 4.0.0 and requires at least Spark 4.0.0.

-Currently, only batch read is implmented.
+Currently, only batch read is implemented.

 ### Example